Dept. of Chemical and Biomolecular Engineering • Clemson University

 Dual-Function Materials for CO2 Capture and Conversion into Methanol and Higher Alcohols

 The goal of this project is to synthesize, characterize, and evaluate materials capable of both capturing carbon dioxide (CO2) and catalyzing its conversion to value-added chemicals.
 Specifically, capture and conversion at the exhaust of combustion sources (e.g., flue gas at power plants) is an attractive option for CO2 valorization due to its simultaneous economic and environmental benefits.
 To achieve more efficient CO2 conversion, the project will design novel materials that locate the sorbent and catalytic components in close proximity at the nanoscale.
-This dual-function approach can potentially replace existing multi-step processes that are more energy intensive and require corrosive CO2 capture and storage technologies.
+This dual-function approach can potentially replace existing multi-step processes that are more energy-intensive and require corrosive CO2 capture and storage technologies.

 This project will advance the understanding of mechanisms involved in one-pot concentration, capture, and catalytic conversion of CO2 to methanol and other value-added products, a strategic goal for sustainable reduction of CO2 release to the atmosphere.

-Soluble and Reusable Polymer-Based Catalysts for the One-Pot Synthesis of HMF or Levulinic Acid from Glucose
+Soluble and Reusable Polymer-Based Catalysts for the One-Pot Synthesis of HMF or Levulinic Acid from Glucose and Starch

 The goal of this project is to develop soluble and reusable polymer-based catalysts with Brønsted and Lewis acid sites for the one-pot synthesis of hydroxymethylfurfural (HMF) or levulinic acid from glucose.
 Being soluble makes the catalyst very active because the reactants are easily accessible to all active sites.
 In addition, deactivation through coking is avoided because there is no physical surface for carbonaceous species to be deposited.
 On the other hand, the catalyst can be easily recoverable by ultrafiltration and be reused due to its high molecular weight.